Atlanta +1 (404) 806-2278

 Note: Infinity Pool with fabulous views.
 500 Euros per week pool heating supplement applies - please inquire.
 The pool should only need heating in May, September and October.

-This rental rate includes 5 hours of daily cleaning Monday through Saturday, a mid-week linen change, as well as end of stay cleaning.
+This rental rate includes 4 hours of cleaning six days a week, as well as end of stay cleaning.

-Please inquire for more maid hours.
+Please inquire for more maid hours, and / or change of linen.
 Linens changed weekly unless agreed otherwise.
 Maids not responsible for washing guest dishes/ pots/ pans or personal laundry.

 5 out of 5